Soccer Uniform Policy

 SCRIMMAGE VESTS OPTION

 Another option for teams is to purchase a couple of sets of team scrimmage vests with preprinted numbers on them.
 We have been able to source out these scrimmage vests as another option for teams through one of our supplies called Skyline Athletics located in Coquitlam.
 They offer a set of team vests for a reasonable price in a couple of different colours.
 To order them you can click here to order them through Team Skylines website or you can call them at 604-942-8326.
-Note that the cost per pinny (already numbered) is about $7.50 plus tax, which is very economical.

 WHAT HAPPENS IF A TEAM DOES NOT ADHERE TO THE REQUIREMENTS?